justenlu/hymngadget/hymncode.md

 ### Pitches

-German names are used for pitches: `c d e f g a h`
+German names are used for pitches: `c d e f g a h`.
+Sharp pitches are written like `cis dis eis` and flat pitches like `ces des es`.
+Double sharps are written like `cisis` and double flats like `ceses`.
+Octave is lowered adding `,` one or more times after the name of the pitch and highered adding `'` one or more times.

 ### Rests